Complete the airflow survey & get a free airflow 3 certification!

 The [smtp] section in airflow.cfg is used by the core e-mail helper slated for deprecation.
 When you switch to SmtpHook and supply a smtp_conn_id, the hook’s connection settings take precedence and the global [smtp] options may be ignored.

-Using SmtpHook in a DAG
+Using SmtpHook in a Dag

 1from datetime import datetime